namercha/password-manager-gui/README.md

 The cursor automatically goes to the first text box so user can start typing right away.
 Email field is also prepopulated with a default email.

+Adding a search functionality that allows user to search for a website and reveal saved password for that website.
+Information is no longer saved as plain text, but as JSON.